 Cornell Fashion + Textile Collection

 The Cornell Fashion + Textile Collection (CF+TC) is housed in HCD and is used for exhibition, research, and teaching.
 The CF+TC holds over 9,000 items, including a fashion collection with materials from the 18th century to the present, and a textile collection including Coptic textiles, European examples from the Renaissance on, a lace collection supported by a major documentary archive in Mann Library, and an ethnographic collection including rare examples from all over the world.
-The search and view the catalogue of the Collection online.
+Search and view the catalogue of the Collection online.

 Design Galleries

-HCD has gallery spaces on the first floor MVR Hall and on the Terrace level of HEB.
-These spaces feature rotating exhibitions of both student and faculty work.
-Smaller display cases on the first and second floors of HEB also are home to exhibits.
-The hallways of the fourth floor of MVR and the Terrace Level are pinnable and used to display student projects.
+HCD has multiple display spaces.
+The MVR 1250 Gallery and the Jill Stuart Gallery feature rotating exhibitions of both student and faculty work.
+Glass cases line the hallway of the Human Ecology Building showing student-curated selections from the Cornell Fashion + Textile Collection.
+Two smaller display cases on the first and second floors of HEB also are home to exhibits.
+The walls on the fourth floor of MVR and the Terrace Level of the Human Ecology Building are pinnable and used for critiques and to display student projects.

 Design Resource Library (dLib)